Staff at Vancouver’s Best Places played a round of the Far Cry game and had so much fun! We can’t wait to do it again!

 - Engineerium – the one fully non-violent game, this one is all about puzzles.
 Players must work together to get past different obstacles that lie in their path.
 Great for all ages.

-- Undead Arena – similar to Zombie Survival except that you’re a character in a Hunger Games-style game show.
-The aim is the same though – to survive and take down as many zombies as you can.
+- Undead Arena – with this adventure you’re a character in a Hunger Games-style game show.
+The aim is to survive and take down as many zombies as you can.

 The Logistics of the Games

-The game-room at Zero Latency is around 1,500 square feet in size and the one at Willowbrook Mall in Langley is 1,900.
+The game-room at the Zero Latency location at Kingsgate Mall is 1,500 square feet in size and the one at Willowbrook Mall in Langley is 1,900.
 This gives plenty of space for everyone to move around in without worrying so much about bumping into each other.

-Players are suited up with a decent amount of equipment in order to play.
-There is a vest that straps around your chest and waist that tracks your movement.
-On top of that there is the all-important headset which makes it so you can’t see anything outside of what is shown through the game goggles.
+The headset makes it so you can’t see anything outside of what is shown through the game goggles.
 There is also a pair of headphones with an attached mic so you can hear game sounds while interacting with the other players.

 The final piece of equipment is your weapon.
 With a focus on action, nearly all the games involve shooting in some way.
-The kid-friendly Mission Maybee might not have a “gun” per se, but it does have a weapon that fires bubbles.
+The only one that doesn’t is Engineerium.

 The mechanics of the gun are pretty simple, with only a few things to worry about.
-There’s the trigger, a pump to reload and a button on the side above of the trigger to switch between different types of weapons.
-If you start to feel a little tired it’s pretty easy to loop the weapon onto your arm rather than hold it.
+There’s the trigger, a pump to reload and a button on the side above the trigger to switch between different types of weapons.
+If you start to feel a little tired, it’s pretty easy to loop the weapon onto your arm rather than hold it.
 Just make sure that you don’t drop it!

 How Much Does Zero Latency Cost?

-Expect to pay around $35 to $50 per person for the experience (as of February, 2022).
+Expect to pay between around $49 and $54 per person for the experience (as of February 2024).
 The longer experiences are about 30 minutes of gameplay.
-Others are 15 minutes long but they come in a bundle with another game so you still play for around 30.
+Others are 15 minutes long but they come in a bundle with another game so you still play for around half an hour.